Copyright© Thomas Imo/photothek.net

 Ethiopia A country facing big challenges

-The country is facing huge political and economic challenges – not just internal conflicts and the pandemic, but also a locust plague, recurrent droughts and floods in parts of the country, high foreign exchange shortages, and a very high inflation rate.
+The country is also facing huge political and economic challenges due to recurrent droughts and floods in some parts of the country, poor infrastructure and a very high inflation rate.

 German development cooperation with Ethiopia

-At present, all development projects in Tigray have been suspended, and so have some activities in parts of Afar and Amhara.
+Currently, all development projects in Tigray have been suspended due to the conflict, and activities in the neighbouring Afar and Amhara regions are held up.

-Ethiopian-German cooperation concentrates on the following core areas:
+Ethiopian-German cooperation focuses on the following core areas:

 - Peaceful and inclusive societies